 Medical negligence, including the defense of healthcare systems, hospitals, providers and staff, is a significant part of Eric’s current practice.
-He has a nationwide practice in defending correctional healthcare in civil rights claims under section 1983 in Federal Court.
-He has handled numerous products liability actions and has experience in the technical aspects of automobiles, aircraft, bicycles, medical devices, pharmaceuticals, watercraft and their component parts.
-He has represented national and international manufacturers in numerous sectors and has experience in the procedural issues that often arise when an international manufacturer is defending cases in the US.
-Eric also has experience in disputes including contracts, non-compete clauses, intellectual property, employment, regulatory enforcement, and mass tort actions.
+He has a nationwide practice in defending correctional healthcare providers in civil rights claims under section 1983 in Federal Court.
+He has handled numerous product liability actions and defends the manufacturers of medical devices, pharmaceuticals (life sciences), automobiles, aircraft, bicycles, watercraft and their component parts.
+Eric represents national and international manufacturers in numerous sectors and has experience in the procedural issues that often arise when an international manufacturer is defending cases in the US.
+Eric also has experience in employment disputes, regulatory enforcement, and mass tort actions.

 Eric has practiced in state and Federal Courts in Illinois, Utah, Nevada, Texas, New Hampshire, Florida, Wyoming, New Mexico, Colorado and elsewhere.

 Eric has been named an Illinois "Super Lawyer" for 15 consecutive years, including 2020.
 He has also been recognized as a "Leading Lawyer," a selection of lawyers who were most often recommended by their peers in statewide surveys.
 In 2019 and 2020, Eric was selected as one of America's Top 100 High Stakes Litigators®, a distinction earned by lessen than half a percent of litigators in the United States.
 He has also achieved the highest rating possible by Martindale Hubbell's peer review system.